bit2shift/ubermakefile/README.md

 ##### `static`
 A boolean value.
 Toggles the `--static` option of `pkg-config`.
-Basically, it toggles between static and dynamic linking against the `<package-name>`.
+Basically, it toggles between static and dynamic linking against `<package-name>`.

 ##### `build`
 Only used for _source-built_ dependencies.
-A string or an array of strings containing commands to build the package in question.
+A string or an array of strings containing commands to build `<package-name>`.
+They are executed, in sequence, inside the corresponding submodule folder using `git submodule foreach`.